JayshreeMishra/ML_Projects_part_1/Project 1- Chance of Admission Prediction/Readme.md

-This is a Predictive model to predict the Chance of Admission for Higher Studies Predict the chances of admission of a student to a Graduate program based on:
+This is a Predictive model to predict the Chance of Admission for Higher Studies to a Graduate program based on:

 1. GRE Scores (290 to 340)
 2. TOEFL Scores (92 to 120)